-We tested relevant internal controls in place for goodwill impairment.
+We tested relevant internal controls in place for goodwill impairment

-We challenged the key assumptions, methodologies and data used by the group, for example by analysing sensitivities in the group's discounted cash flow model.
+We challenged the key assumptions, methodologies and data used by the group, for example by comparing them to external data such as external market growth expectations and by analysing sensitivities in the group's discounted cash flow model.

-We assessed the facts and circumstances put forward by management with our understanding of the Telesign activities to determine whether determination of the CGU at the level of ICS was in accordance with IAS 36 - Impairment of assets.
+We assessed the facts and circumstances put forward by management with our understanding of Telesign to determine whether determination of the CGU at the level of ICS was in accordance with IAS 36 - Impairment.

-Additionally, we assessed the sensitivities of assumptions on the CGU's headroom and verified whether a reasonable possible change in assumptions could cause the carrying amount to exceed its recoverable amount.

-We also assessed the historical accuracy of the relevant management estimates.
+Additionally, we assessed the sensitivity in the available headroom of CGU's and whether a reasonable possible change in assumptions could cause the carrying amount to exceed its recoverable amount.
+We also assessed the historical accuracy of management's estimates.

-Revenue recognition on telecommunications activities
+Revenue Recognition on telecommunications activities

 The accuracy of revenue is an inherent risk in the telecommunications industry.
 This is driven by the complexity of billing systems, the magnitude of volumes of data in combination with different products on the market and price changes in the year.
-The correct application of revenue recognition accounting standards to the separate elements of a customer's contract are complex and require judgement by management, especially with IFRS 15 - Revenue from contracts with customers having become applicable as from 1 January 2018.
+The correct application of revenue recognition accounting standards to the separate elements of a customer's contract are complex and require judgement by management, especially with IFRS 15 - Revenue from contracts with customers becoming applicable as from 1 January 2018.

-The details on revenue recognition are included in notes 2 'Significant accounting policies', 13.2 'Contract Assets (IFRS 15)', 21 'Other current payables and contract liabilities' and 22 'Net Revenue'.
+The details on revenue recognition are included in notes 2 'Significant accounting policies', 22 'Net Revenue' and 39 'Recent IFRS pronouncements' to the consolidated financial statements.